p89/filmwebProject/README.md

 filmwebProject
 ==============

-filmwebProject is the final project for coders's lab workshops.
+filmwebProject is the final project for [coders's lab](https://github.com/CodersLab) workshops.
 It consists of three parts:

  1. The parser of filmweb.pl database based on open mobile API.
- 2. RestAPI using JSON available at /getFilm/films.{_format}
+ 2. RestAPI using JSON
  3. Deployment on the mobile server running linux (I used Sony Xperia Z3 Compact, resulting in compact :), waterproof (not really), battery powered server.